“I must not be involved in it.”

 Traveling the world and working away from home is pretty cool, right?
 You can visit many places you’ve never seen before and enjoyed your life.

 During my time traveling in each country, I spent some time to manage my spare-time business.
 It went pretty well, and it didn’t affect my traveling schedule too much.

 That’s a good thing when we have the spare-time business; we don’t need to pay attention to it too much.

 When I started doing this, I decided NOT to put myself to my part-time business.

 I have main businesses I work with my team, and I need to spend the time to take care of them.

-So, for the spare time business, I can’t be involved in it much.
+So, for this side hustle, I can’t be involved in it much.
 The time is not enough.

 I set the rule.
 I must not be involved in it, and it must take a lot less time to manage if there is anything I have to do.

 There are two questions I will consider when I look for the business model that I will be doing in my spare time.